Ayms/bitcoin-transactions/README.md

 ## Supported coins

-Please see below the supported coins and acronym to be used, as well as full nodes where to send your transactions, and use/tests cases
+Please see below the supported coins and acronym to be used, as well as full nodes where to send your transactions, use/tests cases and the fork height

 ### Forked coins

-<b>Bitcoin Community</b> "BTSQ" - seed1.aliyinke.com (or seed2/seed3) - Same as BCD except that you must multiply the numbers by 1000
+<b>Bitcoin Community</b> "BTSQ" - seed1.aliyinke.com (or seed2/seed3) - Same as BCD except that you must multiply the numbers by 1000 - Height: 506066

-<b>Bitcoin King</b> "BCK" - 47.52.28.49 - same use than the others
+<b>Bitcoin King</b> "BCK" - 47.52.28.49 - same use than the others - Height 499999

-<b>Bitcoin Pay</b> "BTP" - Unknown - Same as BCD except that you must multiply the numbers by 1000
+<b>Bitcoin Pay</b> "BTP" - Unknown - Same as BCD except that you must multiply the numbers by 1000 - Height: 499345

-<b>Bitcoin Top</b> "BTT" - dnsseed.bitcointop.org - same use than the others
+<b>Bitcoin Top</b> "BTT" - dnsseed.bitcointop.org - same use than the others - Height: 501118

-<b>Bitcoin Vote</b> "BTV" - seed1.bitvote.one - same use than the others
+<b>Bitcoin Vote</b> "BTV" - seed1.bitvote.one - same use than the others - Height: 505050

-<b>Bitcoin Hot</b> "BTH" - seed-us.bitcoinhot.co - same use than the others
+<b>Bitcoin Hot</b> "BTH" - seed-us.bitcoinhot.co - same use than the others - Height: 498848

-<b>Bitcoin New</b> "BTN" - dnsseed.bitcoin-new.org - same use than the others
+<b>Bitcoin New</b> "BTN" - dnsseed.bitcoin-new.org - same use than the others - Height: 501000

-<b>Bitcoin X</b> "BCX" - 192.169.227.48 - Same as BCD except that you must multiply the numbers by 10000
+<b>Bitcoin X</b> "BCX" - 192.169.227.48 - Same as BCD except that you must multiply the numbers by 10000 - Height: 498888

-<b>Bitcoin Faith</b> "BTF" - a.btf.hjy.cc - same use than the others
+<b>Bitcoin Faith</b> "BTF" - a.btf.hjy.cc - same use than the others - Height: 500000

-<b>Bitcoin World</b> "BTW" - dnsseed.btw.one - Same as BCD except that you must multiply the numbers by 10000
+<b>Bitcoin World</b> "BTW" - dnsseed.btw.one - Same as BCD except that you must multiply the numbers by 10000 - Height: 499777

-<b>World Bitcoin</b> "WBTC" - dnsseed.wbtcteam.org - same use than the others
+<b>World Bitcoin</b> "WBTC" - dnsseed.wbtcteam.org - same use than the others - Height: 503888

-<b>Bitcoin Atom</b> "BCA" - seed.bitcoinatom.io or seed.bitcoin-atom.org or seed.bitcoinatom.net - same use than the others
+<b>Bitcoin Atom</b> "BCA" - seed.bitcoinatom.io or seed.bitcoin-atom.org or seed.bitcoinatom.net - same use than the others - Height: 505888

-<b>Bitcoin Candy</b> "CDY" - seed.bitcoincandy.one or seed.cdy.one - please note that this a Bitcoin Cash fork and read [Specific case of CDY](https://github.com/Ayms/bitcoin-transactions#specific-case-of-cdy) and see [cdy.js](https://github.com/Ayms/bitcoin-transactions/blob/master/cdy.js)
+<b>Bitcoin Candy</b> "CDY" - seed.bitcoincandy.one or seed.cdy.one - please note that this a Bitcoin Cash fork and read [Specific case of CDY](https://github.com/Ayms/bitcoin-transactions#specific-case-of-cdy) and see [cdy.js](https://github.com/Ayms/bitcoin-transactions/blob/master/cdy.js) - Height: 512666

-<b>Bitcoin Cash Plus (Warning: this fork does not implement any replay protection with BCH, don't use it, see below</b>) "BCP" - seed.bitcoincashplus.org - see [To come as soon as there is a mainnet explorer](https://github.com/Ayms/bitcoin-transactions/blob/master/bcp.js)
+<b>Bitcoin Cash Plus (Warning: this fork does not implement any replay protection with BCH</b>) "BCP" - seed.bitcoincashplus.org - same use than the others - Height: 501407

-<b>Bitcoin Private</b> "BTCP" (under development so subject to change) - BTCP node (to come) - please note that this a BTC and Zcash Classic (ZCL) fork see [To come as soon as it is live](https://github.com/Ayms/bitcoin-transactions/blob/master/btcp.js)
+<b>Bitcoin Private</b> "BTCP" (under development so subject to change) - BTCP node (to come) - please note that this a BTC and Zcash Classic (ZCL) fork, same use than the others - Height: 28 Feb 2018

-<b>Bitcoin Pizza</b> "BPA" - 89.38.97.62 or 46.28.204.17 - same use than the others
+<b>Bitcoin Pizza</b> "BPA" - 89.38.97.62 or 46.28.204.17 - same use than the others - Height: 501888

-<b>SegwitB2X</b> "B2X" - node1.b2x-segwit.io (or node2/3) - see [b2x.js](https://github.com/Ayms/bitcoin-transactions/blob/master/b2x.js)
+<b>SegwitB2X</b> "B2X" - node1.b2x-segwit.io (or node2/3) - see [b2x.js](https://github.com/Ayms/bitcoin-transactions/blob/master/b2x.js) - Height: 501451

-<b>United Bitcoin</b> "UBTC" - ip.ub.com - see [ubtc.js](https://github.com/Ayms/bitcoin-transactions/blob/master/ubtc.js)
+<b>United Bitcoin</b> "UBTC" - ip.ub.com - see [ubtc.js](https://github.com/Ayms/bitcoin-transactions/blob/master/ubtc.js) - Height: 498777

-<b>Bitcoin Gold</b> "BTG" - btg.suprnova.cc  - see below and https://github.com/Ayms/bitcoin-transactions/issues/5
+<b>Bitcoin Gold</b> "BTG" - btg.suprnova.cc  - see below and https://github.com/Ayms/bitcoin-transactions/issues/5 - Height: 491407

-<b>Bitcoin Cash</b> "BCH" - bch.suprnova.cc - see https://github.com/Ayms/bitcoin-transactions/issues/4 and [example-4.js](https://github.com/Ayms/bitcoin-transactions/blob/master/example-4.js) and [Specific case of BCH](https://github.com/Ayms/bitcoin-transactions#specific-case-of-bch) for the new address format
+<b>Bitcoin Cash</b> "BCH" - bch.suprnova.cc - see https://github.com/Ayms/bitcoin-transactions/issues/4 and [example-4.js](https://github.com/Ayms/bitcoin-transactions/blob/master/example-4.js) and [Specific case of BCH](https://github.com/Ayms/bitcoin-transactions#specific-case-of-bch) for the new address format - Height: 478559

-<b>Bitcoin Diamond</b> "BCD" - seed1.dns.btcd.io or 139.198.190.221 or 121.201.13.117 - please read [Specific case of BCD](https://github.com/Ayms/bitcoin-transactions#specific-case-of-bcd) and see [bcd.js](https://github.com/Ayms/bitcoin-transactions/blob/master/bcd.js)
+<b>Bitcoin Diamond</b> "BCD" - seed1.dns.btcd.io or 139.198.190.221 or 121.201.13.117 - please read [Specific case of BCD](https://github.com/Ayms/bitcoin-transactions#specific-case-of-bcd) and see [bcd.js](https://github.com/Ayms/bitcoin-transactions/blob/master/bcd.js) - Height: 495866

-<b>Super Bitcoin</b> "SBTC" - seed.superbtca.com
+<b>Super Bitcoin</b> "SBTC" - seed.superbtca.com - Height: 498888

-<b>Bitcore</b> "BTX" - btx.suprnova.cc
+<b>Bitcore</b> "BTX" - btx.suprnova.cc - Height: 492820

-For now we keep Bitcoin Diamond and Bitcoin Cash Plus in the tool but <b>there are quite dubious aspects for those forks</b>, see [BCP - No replay protection possible consequences](https://bitcointalk.org/index.php?topic=2827163.msg29326000#msg29326000) and [BCD - We do strange and misleading things but don't care clarifying what it is](https://github.com/eveybcd/BitcoinDiamond/issues/2#issuecomment-360161344)

-Possible other forks: Bitcoin Interest, Lightning Bitcoin, Bitcoin God, Bitcoin Platinium , Bitcoin Uranium, Bitcoin Silver, Bitcoin Tartuffe (my own fork!!
-Joking but See [how to do my bitcoin fork in 5mn](https://www.linkedin.com/pulse/user-guide-how-create-your-bitcoin-fork-5mn-fool-everybody-vitte))
+Possible other forks (if/when their release their code): Bitcoin Interest, Lightning Bitcoin (height 499999), Bitcoin God, Bitcoin Platinium , Bitcoin Uranium, Bitcoin Silver

 Keep in mind that most of those forks are probably scams, so in any case never use their wallets